edlangley/edlangley.github.io/_posts/2013-01-01-project-opengl-streaming-textures.md

 Also, more shaders, and demonstrating more of the original concept ideas.
 To that end, it might be good to move the code to a library for use in individual demos.
 We'll see.

+##The code!
+Gimme the code!

+After writing all that description about the project, on first publishing this page I forgot to include a link to the code!
+Oops.
+The source code for the demo in the above videos is available on GitHub [here](https://github.com/edlangley/qt_gl_gst_poc).